casualuser/casualuser.github.io/services.md

 Where algorithmic and problem‑solving skills matter, we can also:

-- use **CodeChef, Codeforces, Topcoder, and similar platforms** to benchmark and grow skills;
+- use **LeetCode, HackerRank, Codeforces, CodeChef, Topcoder, and similar platforms** to benchmark and grow skills;
 - run lightweight internal contests, katas, and review sessions based on real constraints from your stack and hiring process.

 ## Engagement Models